mrazomej/phd/src/chapter_03/section_07_maxent.md

 values for the Lagrange multipliers $\lambda_{(x,y)}$ that are consistent with the constraints set by the moment values $\langle m^x p^y \rangle$ need to be found.
-This is computationally more efficient than sampling directly from the master equation with a stochastic algorithm (see for further comparison between maximum entropy estimates and the Gillespie algorithm). details our implementation of a robust algorithm to find the values of the Lagrange multipliers. [@Fig:ch3_fig05](A) shows example predicted protein distributions reconstructed using the first six moments of the protein distribution for a suite of different biophysical parameters and environmental inducer concentrations.
-As repressor-DNA binding affinity (columns in (A)) and repressor copy number (rows in (A)) are varied, the responses to different signals, i.e., inducer concentrations, overlap to varying degrees.
+This is computationally more efficient than sampling directly from the master equation with a stochastic algorithm (see Chapter 5 for further comparison between maximum entropy estimates and the Gillespie algorithm).
+In Chapter 5 we derive our implementation of a robust algorithm to find the values of the Lagrange multipliers. [@Fig:ch3_fig04](A) shows an example of predicted protein distributions reconstructed using the first six moments of the protein distribution for a suite of different biophysical parameters and environmental inducer concentrations.
+From the predicted distributions at different inducer concentrations we can see that as repressor-DNA binding affinity (columns in [@Fig:ch3_fig04](A)) and repressor copy number (rows in [@Fig:ch3_fig04](A)) are varied, the responses to different signals, i.e., inducer concentrations, overlap to varying degrees.
 For example, the upper right corner frame with a weak binding site ($\Delta\varepsilon_r = -9.7 \; k_BT$) and a low repressor copy number (22 repressors per cell) have virtually identical distributions regardless of the input inducer concentration.
 This means that cells with this set of parameters cannot resolve any difference in the concentration of the signal.
 As the number of repressors is increased, the degree of overlap between distributions decreases, allowing cells to resolve the value of the signal input better.
 On the opposite extreme, the lower-left panel shows a strong binding site ($\Delta\varepsilon_r = -15.3 \; k_BT$) and a high repressor copy number (1740 repressors per cell).
 This parameter combination shows an overlap between distributions since the high degree of repression centers all distributions towards lower copy numbers, giving little ability for the cells to resolve the inputs.
-In (B) and we show the comparison of these predicted cumulative distributions with the experimental single-cell fluorescence distributions.
-Given the systematic deviation of our predictions for the protein copy number noise highlighted in (C), the theoretical distributions (dashed lines) underestimate the width of the experimental data.
+In [@Fig:ch3_fig04](B), we show the comparison of these predicted cumulative distributions with the experimental single-cell fluorescence distributions.
+Given the systematic deviation of our predictions for the protein copy number noise highlighted in [@Fig:ch3_fig03](C), the theoretical distributions (dashed lines) underestimate the width of the experimental data.
 We again direct the reader to [Sec.
 5.8](#sec:ch5_sec09) for an exploration of empirical changes to the moments that improve the agreement of the predictions.